Longboarding Places In The US

 Depending on your longboarding skills and experience, and whether you prefer to be in a natural or city environment, there are plenty of popular places for downhill longboarding in the United States.

-Some of the best places in the US for downhill longboarding are close to urban areas, whhile others are far more remote areas with long distance trails leading through natural areas.
+Some of the best places in the US for downhill longboarding are close to urban areas, while others are far more remote with long distance trails leading through natural areas.
 There can be no greater thrill than fast downhill longboarding on a steep slope that has a good smooth surface.